copernicus-mogley/zkav.club/opportunities/README.md

 ### Storyteller

-Interpret recordings with titles, context, and descriptions so they remain understandable years later.
+Interpret recorded conversations with titles, context, and descriptions.

 → [View the Storyteller role](/opportunities/storyteller/)